ivivanov/genlayer/allocation/README.md

 ## Assumptions
 Assume that heap DS from standard lib "container/heap" is allowed to be used since it's not external dep

+## TODOs
+think about testdata from file add more test cases add main func to illustrate the example input